fpjohnston/TECO-64/doc/glossary.md

 **Line**

-A portion of text delimited by \<LF\>, \<VT\>, \<FF\>, or the beginning or end of the text buffer.
+A portion of text delimited by \<LF\>, \<VT\>, \<FF\>, or the beginning or end of the edit buffer.
 The final delimiter is considered to be part of the line.

 **Line-oriented editor**